pleonex/xdelta-sharp/README.md

 **NOTE: At this stage, this projects can only decompress patch files.
 It cannot generate / compress.**

-**xdelta-sharp** is a compression tool to create delta/patch files from binary files using the algorithm `VCDIFF` described in the [RFC 3284](https://tools.ietf.org/html/rfc3284).
+**Pleosoft.XdeltaSharp** offers the possibility to apply delta/patch files with format `VCDIFF`, as described in the
+[RFC 3284](https://tools.ietf.org/html/rfc3284).

-This projects offers a library and a console application written in pure C# (no calls to C libraries).
-Making it compatible in every OS that can run a .NET runtime that implements .NET Standard 2.0.
+This project offers a library and a console application written in pure C# (no calls to C libraries).
+Making it compatible in every OS that can run a .NET runtime that implements .NET Standard 2.0 (.NET Framework, Mono and .NET).

 <!-- prettier-ignore -->
 | Release | Package                                                           |